tuttibalutti/project-portfolio/README.md

 A big part of this project is to test your page so that it works for all the most used browsers and works well for people with dissabilities.

 ### 1. Cross-browser testing
-You should make sure that your page is looking and functing like you would want in the following web browsers:
+You should make sure that your page is looking and function like you would want in the following web browsers:

 * Google Chrome
 * Firefox